John Paul Jones: Return to Ireland

 Jones led Ranger back across the Irish Sea, hoping to make another attempt at Drake, still anchored off Carrickfergus.
 Late in the afternoon of April 24, the ships, roughly equal in firepower, engaged in combat.
 Earlier in the day, the Americans had captured the crew of a reconnaissance boat and learned that Drake had taken on dozens of soldiers with the intention of grappling and boarding Ranger, so Jones made sure that did not happen, capturing Drake after an hour-long gun battle in which British captain George Burdon was killed.
 Lieutenant Simpson was given command of Drake for the return journey to Brest.
 The ships separated during the return journey as Ranger chased another prize, leading to a conflict between Simpson and Jones.
 Both ships arrived at port safely, but Jones filed for a court-martial of Simpson, keeping him detained on the ship.

-Partly through the influence of John Adams, who was still serving as a commissioner in France, Simpson was released from Jones's accusation.
+Partly through the influence of John Adams, who was still serving as a commissioner in France, Simpson was cleared of the charges brought by Jones.
 Adams implies in his memoirs that the overwhelming majority of the evidence supported Simpson's claims.
 Adams seemed to believe Jones was hoping to monopolize the mission's glory, especially by detaining Simpson on board while he celebrated the capture with numerous important European dignitaries.
 Even with the wealth of perspectives, including the commander's, it is difficult to determine what occurred.
 It is clear, however, that the crew felt alienated by their commander, who might well have been motivated by his pride.
 Jones believed his intentions were honorable and his actions were strategically essential to the Revolution.
 Regardless of any controversy surrounding the mission, Ranger's capture of Drake was one of the Continental Navy's few significant military victories during the Revolution.
-Ranger's victory became an important symbol of the American spirit and served as an inspiration for the permanent establishment of the United States Navy after the revolution.
+Ranger's victory became an important symbol of the American spirit and served as an inspiration for the permanent establishment of the U.S. Navy after the revolution.